Tracking Error: Return Stacking versus Replacement

 Overview

-Many investors look to alternatives as a way to introduce diversification into their portfolio.
+Many investors look to alternatives as a way to introduce diversification into their portfolios.
 Traditional portfolio construction, however, requires them to subtract traditional holdings before they add diversifiers, creating a tracking error double-whammy.
 In this article, we show how return stacking can actually help investors introduce alternatives with less tracking error.

 Key Topics